neo4j-partners/amazon-cloud-formation-neo4j/README.md

 package installed.
 To make configuration of CC easy, a number of shell add-ons have been installed.

+A CC is deployed by creating 3 instances of the same VM, each with identical configuration.
+See the `deployment-manager-template` directory.

 # Google Image Metadata

 Google deploy manager jinja templates allow us to configure key/values on the image.
 This metadata in turn can be fetched inside of the VM from a metadata server.